dssafford/DougStudyAppSpring/readme.md

 For Selenium testing with Firefox must use firefox 46, still, get a connection error on localhost otherwise.
 Selenium 3 and chrome works and selenium 3 and firefox.

+Note: Error creating bean with name 'entityManagerFactory' defined in class path resource , happens when there isn't mysql started or a database ready, so you have to set the profile to bootstrap, and ddl to CREATE.  then after the first run go to VALIDATE on ddl and

+Note: change in profile goes off of application.properties, not intellij command line...